qlik-product-success/monitoring-apps-qseow/ReadMe.md

-# Qlik Sense Monitoring Apps helful Scripts
+# Import and setup of Monitoring Apps for Qlik Sense Enterprise on Windows

-This project contains generic and basic exmaples of how to use various Qlik Sense Repository Service (QRS) API to help to expedite the configuration of the Monitoring Applications
+This project contains generic Powershell scripts which utilize Qlik Sense Repository Service (QRS) API to help to expedite the configuration of the Qlik Sense Monitoring Apps.

 ## Get-Help